erazo-janet/machinelearning/TopicNotes/trees.md

 data panel by varying its split point value, creating three corresponding stair-case like least squares costs.
 Bottom: Each cost in the middle panel is constant between consecutive inputs implying that we only need to test one split point per flat region e.g the mid-point.

+### Step-by-Step optimization of regression stumps
+To tune all three parameters (leaves and split points) of the stump for the purpose of regression, we need to take the following steps:
+• Create a set of candidate split point values by recording every mid-point between our input data along each of its input directions.
+• For each candidate split point we determine the stump’s leaf values optimally, setting them to the mean of the training data output to the left and right of the split point
+• Compute its least squares cost value
+• After doing this for all candidate split points, we find the best stump with optimal split point and leaf values as one that provides the lowest cost value.
+For a dataset of P points, each of input dimension N, there are a total of � � − 1 split points to choose from over the entire input space